Prime-Holding/rx_bloc/packages/rx_bloc_cli/mason_templates/bricks/rx_bloc_base/__brick__/README.md

 Every flavor represents a separate Firebase project that will be used for app tracking.
 For each flavor, based on the targeted platforms you'll have to download the [configuration files][firebase_configs_lnk] and place them in the appropriate location mentioned above.

+*Note*: When ran as `development` flavor, `.dev` is appended to the package name.
+Likewise, `.stag` is appended to the package name when using `staging` flavor.
+If using separate analytics for different flavors, make sure you specify the full package name with the correct extension (for instance: `com.companyname.projectname.dev` for the `dev` environment).

 ### Http client

 Your project has integrated HTTP-client, using [dio][dio_lnk] and [retrofit][retrofit_lnk].
 That helps you to easily communicate with APIs and support Interceptors, Global configuration, FormData, Request Cancellation, File downloading, Timeout etc.